top of page

 By the mid-1970s, clearance of most of the buildings on Castle Street and Parliamentary Road had been completed.
 Stage 1 of the interchange had a fairly small footprint, but this increased considerably with the completion of Stages 2 & 3.

-The first of these was an enabling contract for construction of the eastbound M8 slip road to the northbound Springburn Expressway (A803) and the realignment of Castle Street.
-The main contractor was Costain.
+Townhead Interchange was expanded in two stages undertaken between 1979 and 1987.
+Each stage comprised several construction contracts.
+The first included enabling works for the construction of the eastbound slip road from the M8 to the northbound Springburn Expressway and the realignment of Castle Street.
+The main contractor was Lilley Construction and work was completed in 1980.

-The main Stage 2 contract followed this and saw construction of the “Loop U” slip road to the M8 westbound, advanced earthworks in preparation for Stage 3 and sections of new drainage and retaining walls.
-This work was completed in the early 1980s by Lilley Construction and Whatlings.
+The main Stage 2 contract followed and saw construction of the “Loop U” slip road to the M8 westbound, advanced earthworks for Stage 3 and sections of new drainage and retaining walls.
+This work was completed in 1983 by Whatlings Ltd.

 M8 Townhead Interchange from the east (2013)